knative/docs/docs/install/installing-istio.md

 ### Configuring DNS

-Knative dispatches to different services based on their hostname, so it greatly simplifies things to have DNS properly configured.
-For this, we must look up the external IP address that Istio received.
-This can be done with the following
+You must configure your DNS settings to allow Knative to dispatch services based on their hostname.
+To do this, you must look up the external IP address received by Istio by entering the following command:
-command:

 ```
 $ kubectl get svc -nistio-system